Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness Techniques and First Results

+\begin{proof} By \cref{prp:gadgethard}, it is enough to exhibit a gadget for $axb|cxd$.
+We claim that the pre-gadget $\Gamma$ whose completion $D'$ is depicted in \cref{fig:axbcxdgadget} is a gadget.
+First, $\Gamma$ is clearly a pre-gadget, so we only need to show that it is a gadget, i.e., that it satisfies \cref{def:gadget}.

-We show in \cref{fig:axbcxdallmatches} the hypergraph of matches $\calH_{L,D'}$ for the completed gadget of the proof of \cref{prp:axbcxd}.
-As claimed in the main text, we explain here why the hypergraph shown in \cref{fig:axbcxdmatches} is a condensed hypergraph $\calH'$ of $\calH_{L,D'}$.
-In this case, it suffices to apply node-domination rules to $\calH_{L,D'}$ to obtain $\calH'$ by eliminating all vertices corresponding to facts that are not endpoint facts and occur in only one single hyperedge.
+We show in \cref{fig:axbcxdallmatches} the hypergraph of matches $\calH_{L,D'}$ of the gadget whose completion $D'$ is depicted in \cref{fig:axbcxdgadget}.
+We now explain why $\calH_{L,D'}$ can be condensed to the hypergraph of \cref{fig:axbcxdmatches}, which is an odd path.
+In this case, it suffices to apply node-domination rules to $\calH_{L,D'}$ to obtain $\calH'$ by eliminating all vertices corresponding to facts that are not endpoint facts and occur in only one hyperedge.
 For instance, we can first remove $t_{out} \xrightarrow{x} 15$ because it is dominated by $15 \xrightarrow{b} 16$, then remove $12 \xrightarrow{x} 15 $ because it is dominated by $13 \xrightarrow{x} 12$, and so on, until we obtain $\calH'$.